In-grid-collective/servPubWiki/Workshop/02-Network Anatomy + Local Setup on Pi.md

 ```

---
+---

 ## Installing SSH

-The next step is to install an SSH server to the server (Pi) and a client package to the client (your laptop).
-We have already installed it on the Pi.
+We have installed an SSH server on the (Pi) and you will need an ssh client package (on your laptop).
 If you haven't already checked if you have ssh, try to check the ssh version:

 ``` shell
 ssh -v
 ```

 If you get a "command not found", install the client package to your laptop with this line on linux: